bazelbuild/rules_android/README.md

 ## Overview

+NOTE: This branch contains a development preview of the Starlark implementation of Android rules for Bazel.
+This code is incomplete and will not function as-is.

-This repository contains the Skylark implementation of Android rules in Bazel.
+This repository contains the Starlark implementation of Android rules in Bazel.

 The rules are being incrementally converted from their native implementations in the [Bazel source